TaoWen0309/EvolveGCN-modified/Readme.md

 # EvolveGCN-full
 The modified version of EvolveGCN.

 Modified the code of -o version.
+The original code has been renamed with "-oo" suffix.
 Corrected some errors in experiment setting files.
 Added some necessary data files.